emmajanedrews/base-template/_posts/2017-11-03-what-5-expenses-do-first-time-homebuyers-often-forget.md

 **4. Utilities.** Things like gas, electric, cable, and more are going to add up.
 They are not cheap.
 The cost to run a home is going to be more expensive than the cost to run a small apartment.

-**5. Do you have an additional H.O.A. fee or condo fee?** This fee will be a monthly expense that you want to consider if they are applicable to you.
+**5. Do you have an additional HOA fee or condo fee?** This fee will be a monthly expense that you want to consider if they are applicable to you.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.